-Article 36 Requests and decisions
+Article 37 Requests and decisions

-- 1. Without prejudice to the provisions of the OER with respect to the terms for submitting requests and the required accompanying documents, each request related to the OER has to be submitted in writing as quickly as possible and be substantiated as fully as possible. - 2.
-All correspondence should be directed to:

-Examination Board Erasmus School of Law

-Attn.
-Secretary, Sanders Building 2-23

-PO Box 1738

-3000 DR Rotterdam
+- 1. Without prejudice to the provisions of the OER with respect to the terms for submitting requests and the required accompanying documents, each request related to the OER has to be submitted in writing as quickly as possible and be substantiated as fully as possible. - Correspondence can be directed to: Examination Board Erasmus School of Law Attn.
+Secretary, Sanders Building 2-23 PO Box 1738 3000 DR Rotterdam The Netherlands - 3.
+Requests to the Examination Board that do not require any enclosures may also be submitted electronically.

-The Netherlands

-- 3. Requests to the Examination Board that do not require any enclosures may also be submitted electronically.
 These requests may be submitted via the digital form on the webpage of the Examination ESL. - 4.
-If an exam candidate submits a request or complaint involving an examiner who is also a member of the Examination Board ESL, this examiner will not take part in handling the request.

-- 5. Without prejudice to the provisions of this regulation regarding the terms within which the Examination Board ESL has to make a decision on certain requests, the Examination Board ESL will decide within 8 weeks of the date of receipt of the request.
-Every decision by the Examination Board ESL will be made in writing and substantiated. - 6.
-The Examination Board ESL decides by a simple majority of votes. - 7.
+Without prejudice to the provisions of this regulation regarding the terms within which the Examination Board ESL has to make a decision on certain requests, the Examination Board ESL will decide within eight weeks of the date of receipt of the request.
+Every decision by the Examination Board ESL will be made in writing and substantiated. - 5.
+The Examination Board ESL decides by a simple majority of votes. - 6.
 The Examination Board ESL may authorize one or more members or the secretary of the board to carry out one or more of its duties, unless this is contrary to the rule on which this authority relies.
 This member or these members or the secretary will provide regular updates on this during meetings of the Examination Board ESL.

-Article 37 Appeals protocol
+Article 38 Appeals protocol

-- 1. All written decisions of the Examination Board ESL and of the examiners will include a standard statement indicating the possibility of lodging an appeal to the CBE and the term within which this should be done.
-The exam candidate whose rights with regard to the provisions of the OER are directly affected by a decision of or refusal to take a decision by the Examination Board ESL or an examiner may lodge an appeal with the CBE within six weeks of the announcement of the decision or refusal to take a decision. - 2.
-Online appeals can be submitted via the EUR Legal Protection Facility - 3.
-The appeal may be lodged because a decision contradicts written or unwritten law. - 4.
-For that purpose, the Examination Board ESL chairperson requested by the CBE has to initiate consultations with the parties involved within five days after receiving the request to determine whether the disagreement can be settled amicably.
-If the Examination Board ESL chairperson himself/herself is involved in the dispute, his/her responsibilities in trying to reach an amicable settlement are assumed by another member of the Examination Board ESL. - 5.
-The Examination Board ESL chairperson ensures that consultations for an amicable settlement proceed smoothly.
-Within three weeks after receiving the invitation referred to in paragraph 3 of this article, the Examination Board ESL chairperson will inform the CBE of the outcome of the consultations.
-He/She will also submit a statement signed by the petitioner and the examiner.
-If the consultations do not lead to an amicable settlement, the chairperson will ensure that the examiner submits a statement of defence to the CBE within the term indicated in the second sentence of this paragraph.
+- 1. All written decisions of the Examination Board ESL and of the examiners will include a standard statement indicating the possibility of lodging an administrative appeal to the CBE and the term within which this should be done.
+The student whose rights with regard to the provisions of the OER are directly affected by a decision of or refusal to take a decision by the Examination Board ESL or an examiner may lodge an administrative appeal with the CBE within six weeks of the announcement of the decision or refusal to take a decision. - 2.
+Administrative appeals can be submitted via the EUR Legal Protection Facility (legal.protection@eur.nl). - 3.
+The administrative appeal may be lodged because a decision contradicts written or unwritten law. - 4.
+For that purpose, the Examination Board ESL- requested by the CBE has to initiate consultations with the parties involved after receiving the request to determine whether the disagreement can be settled amicably.
+If the Examination Board ESL (vice) chairperson or member is involved in the dispute, his/her responsibilities in trying to reach an amicable settlement are assumed by another member of the Examination Board ESL. - 5.
+The Examination Board ESL ensures that consultations for an amicable settlement proceed smoothly.
+Within three weeks after receiving the invitation referred to in paragraph 3 of this article, the Examination Board ESL will inform the CBE of the outcome of the consultations.
+If the consultations do not lead to an amicable settlement, the Examination Board ESL will ensure to submit a statement of defence to the CBE within the term indicated in the second sentence of this paragraph.